leelabsg/GCDA_Tutorial/Session1_Sequencing.md

 ### 1. Setting up the environment

 We will use the Anaconda environment on the GSDS cluster. \
-It is already created on the GSDS cluster, but you can create the environment on your local machine with the following command:
+It is already created on the GSDS cluster, but you can create the environment on your local machine with the following command \
+In this session, OpenJDK, samtools, GATK and BWA are installed in creation of conda environment and Picard is downloaded as java package

 ```
-# Create conda environment and install softwares (OpenJDK, samtools, GATK, BWA)
+# Create conda environment and install softwares
 conda create -n SEQ openjdk samtools gatk4 bwa -c anaconda -c bioconda
 conda activate SEQ